danfuzz/samizdat/doc/language-guide/04-operators.md

 These are operators that are concerned with the types / classes of values.

+Unlike most infix expressions, type calculus expressions are *non-associative*.
+This means that it is not syntactically correct to chain these expressions together without intervening parentheses.

 #### Type cast &mdash; `expression as expression`

 This is equivalent to calling the class method